 Accessing data can sometimes be problematic due to various cloud-based deployments.
 But Progress DataDirect Hybrid Data Pipeline solves that issue.
 It allows you to connect to data sources without having to open holes in the firewall.

 Progress Hybrid Data Pipeline lets users consume or share data in a timely and compliant manner regardless of the application they use or the location of the data.

 There are specific drivers that allow you to access data from Salesforce without storing it, eliminating storage fees.
 Leaving data in place can be a more secure and less costly option.
 That’s what Hybrid Data Pipeline provides.

 Regardless of your preferred reporting option, there are challenges in today’s mixed environment of cloud applications, on-premises applications and data stores that are hosted in a cloud environment.
 Our Professional Services team, armed with the tools discussed, can help solve those challenges for you.

 If you have more questions on reporting in OpenEdge, contact your Progress representative.
 Our team is here to help.

-Jordan Barrett is a part of the Demand Generation team at Progress assisting with OpenEdge, DataDirect and Corticon solutions.
-Jordan is a recent college graduate and is excited to be continuing her professional journey at Progress.
+Jordan Barrett was a part of the Demand Generation team at Progress assisting with OpenEdge, DataDirect and Corticon solutions.

 Subscribe to get all the news, info and tutorials you need to build better business apps and sites